aidan-duggan/while-gaming/_drafts/clubs.md

 date: 2023-18-05 23:00:00 Z
 type: blog
 subtitle: What ChatGPT thinks makes successful clubs
-thumb_img_path: "/uploads/tbd.png"
+thumb_img_path: "/images/Hotpot.png"
-content_img_path: "/uploads/tbd.png"
+content_img_path: "/uploads/Hotpot.png"
 excerpt:
 layout: post
 ---

 I've been thinking a lot recently about game groups, I've been involved in a few tabletop ones over the years.
 When I was young I observed my father playing golf for many years, in college I was heavily involved running the gaming society, and after college I took up Rugby an experienced directly what sports groups are like.
 But I'm particularly fascinated by Bridge clubs, the strong membership and success they seem to have.
 I work in the Tech Industry so I thought why not explore this topic using [Chat GPT](https://openai.com/blog/chatgpt) to learn a little more about that tool at the same time.
+(The image are also courtesy of AI, though the quality leaves something to be desired...)

 So how does Chat GPT represents different types of clubs?
 I asked Chat GPT why different types of groups are successful, Board Game clubs, Bridge clubs and golf clubs.
 (I've added golf, which while outdoors, it is very member driven and self contained, unlike other spots which needs other clubs to play against. )